of Players

 The app replicates the artwork of the source material, which I personally fine quite good.
 The comic book theme is maintained throughout and provides a great visual experience.
 There are animations and pleasing background visuals at every turn.

 The controls are simple and consistent.
 The app provides a nice shortcut where single tapping a card at a certain point will pop up a text box with what action that card will produce.
 This is a great feature to avoid the need to zoom in so frequently while learning the cards.
 I want make sure to mention that the game runs horizontally on a tablet and vertically on a phone.
 Kudos to the developers for making the effort to optimize each, they both work well.
+There is an extensive Undo option which allows you to go back to previous heroes' turns if you change your mind, this is very much welcome in a game of this complexity.

 Being a superhero game, there is, of course, lore behind the cards.
 This isn’t Marvel or DC, so the decades of backstory isn’t there, but the creators of the game have added a lore to these characters.
 The app provides a detailed backstory for each hero, villain, and environment if you are interested.